valmat/RocksServer/README.md

-#Simple, but flexible and fast server for RocksDB
+#RocksServer is server for RocksDB

 Supports the following operations: